Monash-RNA-Systems-Biology-Laboratory/tailquant/README.md

 We expect read pairs with:

-* In read 1, possibly a poly(A) tail sequence, followed by UMI and barcode sequence.
+* In read 1, sequence transcribed from the genome, possibly followed by a poly(A) tail sequence, and then possibly followed by UMI and barcode sequence.
 * In read 2, a barcode, a UMI, and poly(T) sequence in read 2.

 Due to the primers used, the poly(T) sequence is expected to be of length at least 12.
 Seeing a poly(T) of 13 bases or more in read 2 indicates we are seeing real poly(A) tail and not just primer sequence.